Update: The offers on this page are expired. Please refer to the bank’s website for current offers.

 Rental cars.
 The Arrival card is among the only cards that will cover the cost of rental cars.
 So if you frequently use rental cars during your travels, the Arrival card might be a good option to cover those costs by using points.

 Award booking fees.
 In a perfect world we could always avoid high taxes and fees (or close-in booking fees) when booking award tickets, but when it’s all but impossible, using Arrival miles can be used to cover these fees—keeping award tickets completely free.
-The 40,000 miles from the sign-up bonus can be used to cover $400 in award taxes and fees on a traditional airline award ticket.
+The 40,000 miles from the welcome bonus can be used to cover $400 in award taxes and fees on a traditional airline award ticket.